fazzaamiarso/invoys/README.md

 ![invoys](https://i.imgur.com/S2cqkro.png)

 # Invoys
+I am Happy you're here!

-Open source and self-hostable invoice management app built with Next.js.
+Invoys is an Open source and self-hostable invoice management app built with Next.js.
 Made to be free of cost.

+Want to know more about the motivation of building Invoys?
+Read [my blog post on Invoys](https://fazzaamiarso.me/projects/invoys).

 ## Features
 - Freely customize and use the code.